lars-frogner/OpenBabyMonitor/README.md

     ```
     ssh pi@<hostname>
     ```
+    Again, try adding `.local`, `.home` or `.lan` after the hostname in the `ssh` command if it doesn't work.

 10. Run the main setup script:
     ```
     babymonitor/setup.sh
     ```
     You will be asked to enter a new password for the baby monitor website.
+The device will reboot when finished.

-11. Run the network configuration script:
+11. Log back in (as in step 9) and run the network configuration script:
     ```
     babymonitor/setup_network.sh
     ```
     You will be asked to enter a new password for the baby monitor wireless access point.
+The device will reboot when finished.